qsnyder/devnet-3008/README.md

 - Create PR in build repo
 - PROFIT!!! $$$

 By default, Atlantis will "autoplan" the PR, meaning that once the webhooks are fired off to the build server, it will proceed to perform a `terraform plan` on the files within the PR and display that output to the PR.
-When you're ready to apply the changes -- ensure that you use `atlantis apply`, rather than just the singular `atlantis apply -d .`, which will prevent you from deleting the plan when the time comes from the PR.
+When you're ready to apply the changes -- ensure that you use `atlantis apply`, rather than just the singular `atlantis apply -d`.
+This ensures that all project plans are interrogated, rather than the singular directory which changed.
+Once you are familiar with the operating methods of Atlantis, the `-d` option can be used.

 To delete the running simulation -- you'll need to ensure that the PR is not closed and that you use the wake word to signal to the Atlantis build server that it should perform some action.
-This is done using `atlantis plan -- -delete`, which will then remove the running simulation from the CML2 server.
+This is done using `atlantis plan -- -destroy`, which will then remove the running simulation from the CML2 server.

 Any questions or comments can be directed to me on Twitter via [@qsnyder](https://twitter.com/qsnyder)